 For me, I have a daily routine that ensures I know what’s happening with my team, what’s happening with my clients, and what’s happening in the world of search.
 It’s a routine I’ve perfected over the last few years and while it may not be for everyone, it helps me stay on track.
 More so, it helps to ensure my clients’ sites are performing at their best.

-After all, for anyone in the SEO space, you know things can change quickly and if you aren’t paying attention, you could go days or weeks without realizing an issue has occurred.
+After all, for anyone working in B2B SEO, you know things can change quickly and if you aren’t paying attention, you could go days or weeks without realizing an issue has occurred.
 Trust me, I’ve been there.

 To help you stay on top of your programs and create a positive routine, I’ve put together five essential SEO tasks to do each day.
 Let’s jump in!